dezeraecox/GEN_Utils/README.md

 ### Prerequisites

 This package assumes the standard installation of Python3.
-For specific package requirements, see the [requirements.txt](requirements.txt) file.

 <!--
 ### Installing